williamchong/over-bingo/README.md

 ### 5.1 Progressive Reveal Balance

 - **Question:** How many cells should be revealed initially and after each claim?
 - **Current Implementation:** 1 cell revealed in single-player, 2 cells in multiplayer (smallest numbers).
-Each successful claim reveals 8 adjacent cells.
+Each successful claim reveals 1-5 random cells (starts at 1, increases by 1 every 3 claims, max 5).
-- **Design Rationale:** This creates strategic tension between early-game accessibility and expansion planning, while preventing the board from becoming overwhelming.
+- **Design Rationale:** This creates unpredictable discovery patterns that require players to adapt their strategies while maintaining manageable complexity.

 ### 5.2 Bingo Square Occupancy Limit